*This article was last updated on September 7, 2021.

 With your natural knack for wanting to help, educate and provide the best benefits to your employees, now there is a resource to turn your employees into savvy health care consumers.
 Companies that offer Wellmark coverage have access to myWellmark®. myWellmark allows your employees to manage their conditions, track claims and costs, compare quality and find top centers for specialty care.

-If they haven’t done so already, encourage your employees to register for myWellmark Opens in a new window.
+If they haven’t done so already, encourage your employees to register for myWellmark opens in new window.
 Questions?
-Contact your authorized Wellmark Blue Cross and Blue Shield account representative, or email us at email@example.com Send Email.
+Contact your authorized Wellmark account representative or email us at email@example.com Send Email.